11 Best Places You Can Change Your Coins for Cash For Free

 Supermarkets:

-But it would be better to check with the bank beforehand to avoid the trouble of getting turned away.
-Irrespective of rolling the coins and deposit, at least you can earn a small interest on those coins in your account than just keeping them idle for months and years.
+But it would be better to check with the bank beforehand to avoid getting turned away.
+Irrespective of rolling the coins and deposit, at least you can earn a little interest on those coins in your account than just keeping them idle for months and years.

-Even though many banks have phased out with coin counting services in recent years, there are few bank branches that keep an annual event ‘Piggy Bank Day’ where they bring out their coin counting machine to entice community members to set up accounts with the bank with their change jar earnings.
+Even though many banks have phased out with coin counting services in recent years, few bank branches keep an annual event, ‘Piggy Bank Day,’ where they bring out their coin counting machine to entice community members to set up accounts with the bank with their change jar earnings.

 Roll the Coins to Cash at the Bank

 A traditional method where you make children sit and learn to sort, identify and count the cash.
-Many banks have coin counting machines.
-A customer of the bank will get the service for free, but a non-customer might be charged fees for change of coins to cash.
+Many banks have coin-counting machines.
+A bank customer will get the service for free, but a non-customer might be charged fees for change of coins to cash.

 coins to cash places

-It is better to call before you roll the coins and ask the bank if they will take coins and have a coin counting machine, whether they need to be rolled and if yes, they will give the roll paper for free.
+It is better to call before you roll the coins and ask the bank if they will take cash and have a coin counting machine, whether they need to be moved, and if yes, they will give the roll paper for free.
 If they don’t, you find them for cheap at dollar stores.

-Some financial institutions might even not take your change jar.
-The U.S Department of Treasury says banks don’t have to accept change if they don’t want to.
-The few reasons are for this rule is :
+Some financial institutions might not even take your change jar.
+The U.S. Department of Treasury says banks don’t have to accept change if they don’t want to.
+A few reasons for this rule are:

 • Coins require space to store.